 \subsection{Acknowledgments}

-We are grateful to Yannick Baraud for helpful discussions.
+We are grateful to Yannick Baraud for helpful discussions and to Aaditya Ramdas for alerting us about his work on the topic \cite{ramdas2015adaptivity, ramdas2015decreasing, reddi2015high}.
 We also acknowledge the contributions of two anonymous reviewers.
-This work was partially supported by a grant from the US National Science Foundation (DMS 1223137, DMS 1513465, and CCF 1320547).
+This work was partially supported by the US National Science Foundation (DMS 1223137, DMS 1513465, and CCF 1320547).